C-Elegans/SpinalDoc-RTD/source/SpinalHDL/Libraries/stream.rst

      - The port selection is locked until the transaction on the selected port is consumed.
    * - fragmentLock
      - | Could be used to arbitrate Stream[Flow[T]].
-       | In this mode, the port selection is locked until the selected port finish is burst (last=True).
+       | In this mode, the port selection is locked until the selected port finishes its burst (last=True).

 .. list-table::